-4.142 The insurer must conduct surveillance of the claimant only when there is evidence to indicate that the claimant is exaggerating an aspect of the claim or providing misleading information or documents in relation to a claim, or where the insurer reasonably believes that the claim is inconsistent with information or documents in the insurer's possession regarding the circumstances of the accident or medical evidence.
+- 4.145 The insurer must conduct surveillance of the claimant only when there is evidence to indicate that the claimant is exaggerating an aspect of the claim or providing misleading information or documents in relation to a claim, or where the insurer reasonably believes that the claim is inconsistent with information or documents in the insurer's possession regarding the circumstances of the accident or medical evidence. - 4.146 The insurer must only conduct surveillance in places regarded as public or where the claimant, while on private property, is observable by members of the public going about their ordinary daily activities.

-- 4.143 The insurer must only conduct surveillance in places regarded as public or where the claimant, while on private property, is observable by members of the public going about their ordinary daily activities. - 4.144 The investigator acting on behalf of the insurer must not actively interfere with the claimant's activities while under observation or interact with the claimant so as to have an impact on their activities. - 4.145 The insurer or investigator acting on behalf of the insurer must not engage in any acts of inducement, entrapment or trespass when carrying out factual investigations and/or surveillance activities.
-Inducement or entrapment can include social media activities such as sending friend requests with the intention to induce, entrap or deceive. - 4.146 The insurer must be sensitive to the privacy rights of children, take reasonable action to avoid unnecessary video surveillance of children and, where possible, hide images of children in reports that contain still photographs of children. - 4.147 The insurer must take reasonable action to avoid unnecessary video surveillance of children when undertaking surveillance of a claimant.
-Persons who are under the age of 18 years are regarded as children. - 4.148 Where the insurer sends surveillance material to a third party, it must inform that party about confidentiality and relevant privacy obligations.
+- 4.147 The investigator acting on behalf of the insurer must not actively interfere with the claimant's activities while under observation or interact with the claimant so as to have an impact on their activities. - 4.148 The insurer or investigator acting on behalf of the insurer must not engage in any acts of inducement, entrapment or trespass when carrying out factual investigations and/or surveillance activities.
+Inducement or entrapment can include social media activities such as sending friend requests with the intention to induce, entrap or deceive. - 4.149 The insurer must be sensitive to the privacy rights of children, take reasonable action to avoid unnecessary video surveillance of children and, where possible, hide images of children in reports that contain still photographs of children.
+Persons who are under the age of 18 years are regarded as children. - 4.150 Where the insurer sends surveillance material to a third party, it must inform that party about confidentiality and relevant privacy obligations. - 4.151 The insurer must ensure that, where possible, investigation reports and recordings are redacted or censored to minimise the likelihood of uninvolved individuals being identifiable, and recordings and any other materials collected are securely stored.